Bill Macatee: Career

 For 16 years (1998 - 2013) Macatee did play-by-play for the NFL on CBS.
 He also called NCAA Basketball for CBS Sports including the NCAA Tournament and the NCAA Men's Division II Basketball National Championship Game.
 Macatee handled network play-by-play in sports as diverse as figure skating, skiing, track-and-field, gymnastics, boxing and even sumo wrestling.

 Additionally, Macatee served as the main play-by-play voice and studio host for the cable network Tennis Channel, covering the Australian Open, The French Open (French Open Tonight), Wimbledon (Wimbledon Primetime) and the U.S. Open.

 In 2013, Macatee joined The Vistria Group, a Chicago private equity firm, first serving as a Senior Advisor to the firm, then as Partner and Senior Partner.
 In 2021, Macatee was named Head of Strategic Relationships for Vistria and opened the firm’s office at Old Parkland in Dallas, Texas.
 Bill has been a Director on multiple privately held company boards, as well as the advisory board of the United States Tennis Association (USTA) Foundation.

 In addition, Macatee spent two years as an adjunct professor at Chapman University in Southern California, teaching Sports Media at the Dodge College of Film and Media Arts.
 Macatee served as a Trustee at Lamar University from 2016 to 2019.
 He was named Distinguished Alumnus at Lamar University in 2010 and gave the Commencement Address for the university's graduating class in May 2014.

 In 2018, Macatee was inducted into the Texas Golf Hall of Fame receiving the Lifetime Achievement Award.
 He is also in the El Paso (Tx) Sports Hall of Fame and in 2011 was named Grand Marshall of the Sun Bowl Parade.

 In 2021, Macatee helped Warren Stephens create college golf’s acclaimed Jackson T Stephens Cup, featuring the top men’s and women’s college golf teams in the country.
 The Stephens Cup has been contested at such iconic venues as Seminole Golf Club (2022), the Alotian Club (2021) and Shore Acres (2025).

-Macatee retired from broadcasting after the 2020 Masters.
+Macatee retired from broadcasting after the 2020 Masters Tournament.